 A single tooth implant is the one of the most requested dental procedures when replacing a single missing tooth.
 Dental implants leave patients with a full access to the gum line for oral hygiene practices such as flossing.
 You can floss a single dental implant just like you do with the rest of your teeth.

-Do you need to replace a single missing tooth?
+Do you need a tooth replacement to replace a single missing tooth?
 You should thoroughly explore all of your treatment options, including dental implants.
 Contact our team at Stonelodge Dental, our team of highly trained and dedicated professionals can help guide you towards the best solution for your missing tooth.

 Dr. Prida is committed to helping you and your family maintain excellent oral health for life.
 If you are missing a tooth or teeth and would like more information about your options, schedule an appointment online call 214-613-1500 today.